|

 |||

-The Cheshire Cat, of Alice in Wonderland fame, is a very well-thought-of pub and hotel on the south-eastern outskirts of Chester, near the village of Christleton.
-The pub dates from about 1973 and is on the site of the former Christleton Lodge. |
+The Cheshire Cat, of Alice in Wonderland fame, is a very well-thought-of pub and hotel on the south-eastern outskirts of Chester, near the village of Christleton and situated beside the Shropshire Union Canal.
+The pub dates from about 1973 following conversion of the Italianate villa previously known as Christleton Lodge.
+The former sign (2005) showing Lewis Carroll's Cheshire cat was replaced in 2008 with this ginger beast.
+Although he's a fine cat, it perhaps isn't quite so authentic. |

 |||

 The Puss in Boots is one of several with that name.
-This one is on the outskirts of Macclesfield, in Cheshire, on the road coming down the hill into the town from Buxton.
-The sign has been renewed since we photographed it originally and our picture to the left is of the latest version; but see the older one here. |
+This one stands at the side of the canal on the outskirts of Macclesfield in Cheshire, on the road coming down the hill into the town from Buxton.
+The sign has been renewed since we photographed it originally and our picture is of the latest version; but see the older one here from 2004. |

 |||

-Cat with No Tail: since we first posted the sign for this large pub on the outskirts of Douglas, Isle of Man, the pub appears to have been refurbished and the signs have been changed to the attractive painting of a tortoiseshell Manx cat.
-The previous humorous signs, kindly sent to us by Margaret Hunter, can be seen here. |
+Cat with No Tail: since we first posted the sign for this large pub on the outskirts of Douglas, Isle of Man, it was apparently refurbished and the signs changed to the attractive painting of a tortoiseshell Manx cat.
+The previous humorous signs, kindly sent to us by Margaret Hunter in 2004, can be seen here. |

 |||

-The Cat and Fiddle is a well-known pub in Derbyshire, at the summit of the winding road across the moors between Macclesfield and Buxton.
+The Cat and Fiddle, near Wildboarclough, is a well-known pub on the Cheshire/Derbyshire border (actually just in Cheshire), at the summit of the winding road across the moors between Macclesfield and Buxton.
 It is 1690 feet above sea level and is one of the highest pubs in Britain.
 The inn sign has been renewed since we first pictured it in 2004, but the older version can still be seen here.
-A rather nice pictorial panel of a cat with a fiddle can be seen on the front of the pub, and the same panel is clearly visible in a photograph of the inn on a pre-1918 postcard: see the whole card and an enlargement of the panel. |
+A rather nice pictorial panel of a cat with a fiddle can be seen on the front of the pub, and the same panel is clearly visible in a photograph of the inn on a pre-1918 postcard. |

 |||